wrapperband/PrivateBlockchainAddress/PBA-Whitepaper.md

 > By being flexible, Feathercoin is making itself more relevant to it's community / distributed direction, for instance, by returning to GPU mining.
 Developing extra anonymity features is another area that could be beneficial to that philosophy.
 It is also an area that attract development assistance and finance from interested partners as the first major coin proposing such an update to increase user security / anonymity.

+> It may not be possible to encrypt the coin amounts due to conflicts with other accounting requirements, or to show some adaptability to the Dark blockchain.

+> It may be required to issue additional private keys where the address and amount are the same could produce the same encrypted address thus reducing privacy as those transfers could be linked.

 6.0 Possible further enhancements / issues
 --------------------------------------------